Khushi119/C_MOS_INVERTER/README.md

 ### Running DRC in Calibre

 1. **Open the DRC Tool**
-   - In Virtuoso, go to **Calibre → Run nmDRC…**
-   - A new window will pop up.
+   In Virtuoso, go to **Calibre → Run nmDRC…**, A new window will pop up.

 2. **Verify File Path**
-   - The tool will prompt for the correct path of the layout file.
-   - Ensure the path is correct, then click **OK**.
+   The tool will prompt for the correct path of the layout file.
+Ensure the path is correct, then click **OK**.

 3. **Start the DRC Process**
-   - Click **Run DRC** or **Start DRC**.
-   - A new pop-up will appear displaying the DRC report.
+   Click **Run DRC** or **Start DRC**.
+A new pop-up will appear displaying the DRC report.

 4. **View and Interpret Results**
    - The report shows details based on the design rule file for the selected technology.
    - If errors are present: